ARDA7787/vibebrews-emergent-test/IMAGE_PLACEHOLDERS.md

-# 🖼️ Image Placeholders for VibeGames Website
+# 🖼️ Image Placeholders for VibeBrews Website

 This document lists all the image placeholders in the website where you need to add actual images.

 ## 📱 Hero Section (`/app/frontend/components/Hero.tsx`)

 **Location:** Line ~85-95
-**Description:** iPhone/Android mockup showing VibeGames app home screen with vertical feed **Dimensions:** 400x800px (phone mockup)
+**Description:** iPhone/Android mockup showing VibeBrews app home screen with vertical feed **Dimensions:** 400x800px (phone mockup)
 **What to show:**
 - TikTok-style swipeable interface